Gooseberry Hill

 Gooseberry Hill ranks among the top 25% of areas assessed nationally for overall employment performance

-Retail trade, however, has limited presence at 6.7% compared to the regional level of 9.3%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Over the year to September 2025, employment increased by 2.0% while labour force grew by 2.0%, keeping unemployment relatively stable at 2.1%.
-In contrast, Greater Perth saw employment rise by 2.9%, labour force grow by 3.0%, and a marginal increase in unemployment.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs) with an unemployment rate of 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Gooseberry Hill's employment mix indicates local employment should increase by 6.4% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Over the 12 months to September 2025, employment increased by 1.8% and labour force grew by 1.9%, keeping unemployment relatively stable in Gooseberry Hill.
+In contrast, Greater Perth saw employment rise by 2.9% and labour force grow by 3.0%, with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Gooseberry Hill.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with differing growth rates between industry sectors.
+Applying these projections to Gooseberry Hill's employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment